Expanding Studies Beyond the Classroom

 Planning Ahead

 Preparing to study abroad can seem overwhelming.
-The earlier your student starts to plan, the better.
-Encourage your student to:
+The Center for Global Exploration can help every step of the way.
+The earlier a student starts to plan, the better.
+Students are encouraged to: